KaiqiaoTian/SFND_2D_Feature_Tracking/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## My Method as follow:
+* First, you will focus on loading images, setting up data structures and putting everything into a ring buffer to optimize memory load.

+  The ring buffer optimize memory by processing only two pic at one time.
+I used vector erase function to limit the img number to 2.

+* Then, you will integrate several keypoint detectors such as HARRIS, FAST, BRISK and SIFT and compare them with regard to number of keypoints and speed.

+  This task is to integrate several detectors, I use if and else function for each method for HARRIS, SHITOMASI AND SIFT

+* In the next part, you will then focus on descriptor extraction and matching using brute force and also the FLANN approach we discussed in the previous lesson.

+ In this task we have to select usful keypoint from all point by limit the x,y value of the point.
+If the keypoint with in the boundingbox region, we count this is usful point, otherwise, we ignore it.

+* In the last part, once the code framework is complete, you will test the various algorithms in different combinations and compare them with regard to some performance measures.

+  This is comparsion part for all method, and get the result.
 Here is my best result table:

 No. 	Detector + Descriptor 	Total Keypoints 	Total Matches 	Total Time (ms) 	Ratio (matches/time)